AI Agent Pricing

 Why it matters

 A simple FAQ lookup might cost $0.001 in inference.
-A complex multi-step research task might cost $0.50.
-Flat pricing across both is either margin-destroying or customer-hostile
+A multi-step research task might cost $0.50.
+Flat pricing across both is either margin-destroying or customer-hostile.

 Outcome attribution

 Did the agent resolve the ticket, or did the customer give up?
-Did the agent book the meeting, or was the prospect already in-market?
-Without clear attribution methodology, outcome pricing falls apart
+Without a clear attribution method, outcome pricing falls apart.

 The success paradox

-As AI improves, outcome-based bills grow.
-Better resolution rates mean higher bills even if conversation volume is flat.
-This can create customer pushback precisely when the product is working best
+As the agent improves, outcome-based bills grow.
+Higher resolution rates mean higher bills even at flat volume, which can create pushback exactly when the product works best.

-LLM costs are dropping, but newer models are expensive.
-You can't assume today's inference costs will hold.
-Your pricing model needs to survive a 10x cost reduction without breaking
+Inference costs keep dropping, but new frontier models arrive at premium prices.
+Your model needs to survive a 10x cost reduction without breaking.

-LLM costs will continue to drop for existing models, but newer, more capable models will keep arriving at premium prices.
-This creates sustained pressure on every pricing model, but not equally.
+It's hard to say for a fact.
+Inference costs for existing models keep falling, and newer, more capable models keep arriving at premium prices.
+That puts sustained pressure on every model, but not equally.

-Will last, but "cheaper than human" erodes as AI becomes standard
+Per-agent pricing lasts, but "cheaper than a human" erodes as agents become standard.

 Pure models are rare.
-Most companies combine elements: a base subscription for platform access, plus a variable component that scales with agent work.
+Most companies combine a base fee for platform access with a variable component that scales with agent work.

 Structure